 For the purification of viruses, we offer clarification by depth filtration with a variety of different filters.
 This includes filters combining particle purification and impurity removal.
 Removal of nucleic acids is often required for viral products.
 The removal can be achieved by techniques, such as enzymatic digestion or fractional precipitation.
 Prior to purification, concentration and buffer exchange using tangential flow filtration can be performed using hollow fibers or flat screens.
 This is dependent on the physical properties of the target virus and the requirements of the final product.

 Purification is normally achieved using several chromatography steps.
 The type of chromatography used is dependent on the virus properties.
 Commonly for purification, ion-exchange or hydrophobic interaction differences are exploited.
 For polishing and formulation, size-based group separation or tangential flow filtration can be used.
 Depending on the size of the viral product, a sterile filtration can be performed, while for larger viruses, for which this approach is not feasible, an aseptic manufacturing process can be performed.
 For analysis of the product, we offer a variety of product specific assays and assay development services, such as TCID50, PFA, FFA, ELISA, (q)PCR and HPLC-based methods.

-Our broad experience with viral vaccine production and process development (production media screening, multiplicity of infection determination, day of harvest, etc.) as well as the availability of assays to demonstrate aspects such as yield, purity, integrity, infectious versus empty particles allows us to deliver a complete package of purified vaccine, together with associated biochemical and analytical characterization data.
-We have successfully delivered diverse vaccines for preclinical studies including- but not limited to- hepatitis A, influenza, rhinovirus, Sabin polio, Salk polio and RSV.
+Our broad experience with viral vaccine production, process development, and assays allows us to deliver a complete package.
+You receive purified vaccine with the associated biochemical and analytical characterization data.
+We have successfully delivered various vaccines for preclinical studies, such as hepatitis A, influenza, Sabin polio, Salk polio and RSV.